 Luckily, I had been chatting with a wonderfully crazy woman called Nikki who rang her boss (it was a bit of a frigmarole – she had no credit and my phone battery was dead) to come and pick us up.

 Her boss turned up in a two-seat convertible, so Nikki had to sit on my knee for the whole ride back.
 Rick was just as wonderfully nuts as Nikki, driving like a maniac and saying he could get me to Cuba with some pirates/drug dealers/whatever.
 He also told me about ‘Square Grouper’ – a Key West delicately that fishing trips to Cuba used to bring back.
 You might be able to guess it’s not a type of fish.

-I got back to Midge’s really late and was gutted that I had missed Lost and wouldn’t have time to write up my blog.
+I got back to Midge’s really late and was a bit miffed that I had missed Lost and wouldn’t have time to write up my blog.
 But, hell, I had a great little adventure with Nikki and Rick and tomorrow I may, may be heading for Cuba.